PaulBatchelor/Kubus/README.md

 Kubus is a minimalist audio visualizer, written in C/C++ using OpenGL and RtAudio.
 The aesthetic of Kubus draws inspiration from artists like Ryoji Ikeda and Viznut.

+Audio input is buffered into Kubus 1024 samples at a time, where it is sequentially mapped onto a 32 x 32 grid of squares.
+The amplitude of each particular sample controls the square color's lightness at that point in time.
+If FFT mode is enabled, the FFT bins are mapped onto the grid as well, controlling the saturation level of the squares.

+See the Usage section for more details about the different modes and functionality of Kubus.

 ## Compilation

 Kubus has been tested on OSX and Linux.
 You will need GLUT in order to compile.